Robust, randomized preconditioning for kernel ridge regression: Abstract

 \section{Abstract}

-This paper introduces two randomized preconditioning techniques for robustly solving kernel ridge regression (KRR) problems with a medium to large number of data points ($10^4 \le N \le 10^7$).
-The first method, \RPCholesky preconditioning, is capable of accurately solving the full-data KRR problem in $\order(N^2)$ arithmetic operations, assuming sufficiently rapid polynomial decay of the kernel matrix eigenvalues.
+This paper investigates preconditioned conjugate gradient techniques for solving kernel ridge regression (KRR) problems with a medium to large number of data points ($10^4 \le N \le 10^7$), and it describes two methods with the strongest guarantees available.
+The first method, \RPCholesky preconditioning, accurately solves the full-data KRR problem in $\order(N^2)$ arithmetic operations, assuming sufficiently rapid polynomial decay of the kernel matrix eigenvalues.
 The second method, \krill preconditioning, offers an accurate solution to a restricted version of the KRR problem involving $k\ll N$ selected data centers at a cost of $\order((N + k^2) k \log k)$ operations.
-The proposed methods efficiently solve a broad range of KRR problems and overcome the failure modes of previous KRR preconditioners, making them ideal for practical applications.
+The proposed methods efficiently solve a range of KRR problems, making them well-suited for practical applications.